wilkerlucio/media-looper/README.md

 After click to stop, the new loop will be recorded and will be activated.

+#### Update loop label

 Naming your loops will really help you later to remember what that section is about.
 You can click on the loop label to edit it:

 ![Edit label](./doc-assets/edit-label.gif)

 The label is automatically saved as you type.
 Hit return or escape to remove the focus from label input.

+#### Adjust loop timing

+You can edit the loop timing after it has been created.
+For this task you can use the `-` and `+` buttons around the timings.
+The buttons will adjust the timing by one second on each click.
+If you hold the `shift` key, you can do a precise adjustment, that iterates in 100ms offsets.

+You can also click in the time to edit as a text.

 ### Tree View